lwiddershoven/spring-boot-aws-1/README.md

 Play with the basics of both AWS and the spring boot integration.
 In particular, the features that allow me to not have passwords in my code.

+## Profiles

+The following profiles are supported:
+- dev : for local development; uses a seperate property file `application-dev.properties`
+- github : disables AWS integrations

+To set them you can use the maven profiles (`mvn install -Pgithub`); the `dev` profile is default when running with maven.

 ## Secrets Manager & Parameter Store

 The [current pricing](https://aws.amazon.com/secrets-manager/pricing/) is $0.40 per secret, per month.